top of page

 “He Won’t Talk, She Won’t Listen”

-“He Won’t Talk, She Won’t Listen” is a two-part workshop series that offers strategies on improving communication and strengthening bonds between mothers and sons.
+“He Won’t Talk, She Won’t Listen” is a workshop series that offers strategies on improving communication and strengthening bonds between mothers and sons.
 Workshop participants must consist of a mother and son pair.
 The workshop is led by one facilitator and requires at least six (6) mother and son pairs.
 The maximum capacity is eight (8) pairs.
 If a group exceeds maximum capacity then a co-facilitator will be assigned.

 Son of a Dream Book Talks